Westminster-Astronomical-Society/WASI_Website/content/post/observing-challenge-2025-08-01/index.md

 description : "This month's challenges can be found throughout the northern, eastern, and southern parts of the sky.
 Here are the details..."
 date: 2025-08-01
-draft: false
-type: "post"
 images: ["observing-challenge-2025-08-01.png"]
 categories: ["Observing Challenge"]
 tags: [""]
 authors: ["paul-moos"]
+type: "post"
+draft: false
 ---

-### August's Observing Challenge

 This month's challenges can be found throughout the northern, eastern, and southern parts of the sky.
 Here are the details...

 #### ⭐ The ‘One Star Challenge' is Caph